Mai1902/SeniorThesis_MaiNguyen/thesis.md

 ## Approach proposal and reasoning

 Whilst one of the most prominent Resume Optimization tool - Jobscan claims that their service boosts interview callback chance by 300%, the major drawback of such a tool is: How's about the next step?
-With a resume consists of all important keyword, the client who uses JobScan can become a desire candidate for any job title.
-However, since JobScan solely suggests the candidate to include more keywords and skills that a recruiter want from them for a specific title, candidates may have a fault assumption that they can get a job with more keyword in their resume.
-The truth is, a good resume, regardless of the matching percentage it has to the job description, only increase the chance of candidate getting an interview, not a job.
+With a resume consists of all important keyword, the client who uses JobScan can become the desired candidate for any job title.
+However, since JobScan solely suggests candidates to include more keywords and skills that a recruiter want from them for a specific title, candidates may have a false assumption that they can get a job with more keyword in their resume.
+The truth is, a good resume, regardless of how high the matching percentage it has to the job description, only have the power to help candidate improve the chance of getting an interview, not getting the job.
 In order to improve the chance of landing a job successfully, it is important to match the candidate to the job title that is favorable to their prior degree and experiences.
 Thus, the pipeline of Lander consists of two main steps:

-1. Match candidates to a cluster of job title in a job banks
+1. Match candidates to a cluster of job title in a job banks using Kmean prediction

 2. Match candidates to top jobs within the cluster and give resume optimization suggestions